ABOUT FREEDOM HOUSE

 - Works as an effective team member, successfully balancing individual and team responsibilities.

 - Diversity makes our work stronger.
-We actively seek a diverse applicant pool and encourage candidates of all background to apply.
+We actively seek a diverse applicant pool and encourage candidates of all backgrounds to apply.
 Diverse backgrounds relevant to the countries in which we have programming are a welcome asset.

 - Freedom House provides a strong benefits package, including a 403(b)-retirement account, commuter benefits, flexible hours, floating holidays, high employer contributions to medical, dental, and vision premiums, basic and voluntary life and AD&D insurance, short- and long-term disability, flexible spending account, and more.